 Borrowers should be aware of, and budget for, the considerable costs incurred in borrowing artifacts for exhibition.
 These costs may include any or all of the following: costs of conservation, mounting/framing/specialized casework, insurance, enhanced security, fine arts packing and shipping, and courier costs.
 Activities that should be taken into account when budgeting for loans are discussed below in Section II.

-In order to allow for sufficient time to properly assess loan requests and allow for associated planning and artifact treatment, the Borrower should submit all required information for a loan request at least twelve (12) months prior to the desired shipping date.
-Requests for loans that will travel internationally should be submitted at least eighteen (18) months prior to the desired shipping date.
-These lead times are especially important in requests that seek a large number of artifacts, or the loan of fragile, complex and/or high profile artifacts from the NASM collection.
+In order to allow for sufficient time to properly assess loan requests and allow for associated planning and artifact treatment, the Borrower must submit all required information for a loan request a minimum of twelve (12) months prior to the desired shipping date.
+Requests for loans that will travel internationally must be submitted at least eighteen (18) months prior to the desired shipping date.

 The loan request must be submitted via email to NASM-LoanRequest@si.edu.
 Once a complete application is received, it will be reviewed by relevant NASM staff for merit, nature of proposed venue(s), and audience.
 The condition and durability of requested artifacts will be carefully assessed.
 Artifacts deemed too fragile to travel, or which are unavailable for loan for other reasons, may be eliminated from the list of requested artifacts.
 Recommendations about mounting or lighting requirements, shipment, etc. will be formulated after artifact inspections have been completed.
 This committee also weighs recommendations on the size and complexity of a proposed loan in relation to competing requests, physical condition of artifacts and risks associated with making a loan.
 Finally, capacity of NASM staff to process the loan will also enter into consideration.